 Employees who have a complaint of disrespectful workplace behavior will be taken seriously.
-Formal complaints must be submitted in writing by employees and cannot be anonymous.

 In the case of sexual harassment or discriminatory behavior, a supervisor must report the allegations within two business days to the city administrator, who will determine whether an investigation is warranted.
 A supervisor must act upon such a report even if requested otherwise by the victim.
-In situations other than sexual harassment and discriminatory behavior, supervisors will use the following guidelines when an allegation is reported: Step 1.
+In situations other than sexual harassment and discriminatory behavior, supervisors will use the following guidelines when an allegation is reported:

+Step 1(a).
 If the nature of the allegations and the wishes of the victim warrant a simple intervention, the supervisor may choose to handle the matter informally.
 The supervisor may conduct a coaching session with the offender, explaining the impact of his/her actions and requiring that the conduct not reoccur.
 This approach is particularly appropriate when there is some ambiguity about whether the conduct was disrespectful.